 web intrusion prevention, QPS for HTTP flood protection, QPS for scan protection,

 QPS for access control, and QPS for blocked bot attacks.
+The QPS values displayed

 In the upper-right corner of the trend chart, you can click Average or Peak to switch between the average QPS and peak QPS.